wp-plugins/shashin/readme.txt

 Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **You should include these tables when making backups of your WordPress tables.**

 **Special note to upgraders:** Deactivate your old installation, upload the new version, and then reactivate.
 This is necessary for required updates to the Shashin tables.
-Also, **you need to sync all your albums** - click the "Sync All" button (under the "Manager" tab).
+Also, **you need to sync all your albums** - click the "Sync All" button (under the "Manage" tab).

 == Frequently Asked Questions ==